danielmiessler/fabric/patterns/create_visualization/system.md

 - Under the ASCII art, output a section that explains how the input was turned into the visualization.

+- Do not output warnings or notes—just the requested sections.

 - Do not output any code indicators like ``` or delimiters of any kind.

-- Only output the ASCII art.
+- Only output the ASCII art and the explanation.

-- Do not output warnings or notes—just the requested sections.

 # INPUT: